The Strange Talent of Luther Strode: Plot

 A few nights later, Pete gives Luther a makeshift costume consisting of all black clothing and a homemade mask.
 After debating about the costume and his powers with Pete, it's revealed that Luther's father abused his mother and he felt helpless to stop it.
 After trying to slip out of the house and being caught by his mother, he tells her he'll protect her if his father does find them.
-He goes on patrol in costume, but finds nothing until he discovers a man pulling a woman with him forcefully after leaving the club, he tries to intervene but the woman defends the man before Luther can do much.
+He goes on patrol in costume, but finds nothing until he discovers a man pulling a woman with him forcefully after leaving a club; he tries to intervene but the woman defends the man before Luther can do much.
 Luther decides to visit Petra but, after a brief talk, her father catches her and he has to leave.
-It's shown later that the robbers that Luther stopped are killed by the Librarian, when Pete talks to Luther about it they're interrupted by Petra, who's been physically abused but is hiding and being evasive about it.
+It's shown later that the robbers that Luther stopped are killed by the Librarian.
+When Pete talks to Luther about it they're interrupted by Petra, who's been physically abused but is hiding and being evasive about it.
 Luther, in his frustration, visits the guy who was defended by the woman the previous night and beats him half to death.
 After throwing the beaten man across the room, the Librarian enters and tells Luther to finish it.

 Luther believes it's finished, but the Librarian attacks saying he's wrong and telling Luther how he's been cleaning up behind him.
-Luther loses the brawl and is knocked out, when he awakens, he finds his father being offered to Luther by the Librarian.
-It is only when Luther ask why he's picked that it's revealed it starts with biblical Cain, who then passed down his teachings of unlocking power through the years in the form of a manual that only some can unlock the potential, one of which is revealed to be the serial killer Jack the Ripper.
-It's revealed that Luther's father had the potential but he wasted it, Luther refuses to kill his father and the Librarian kills the elder Strode.
+Luther loses the brawl and is knocked out, when he awakens, he finds his father being offered to him by the Librarian.
+It is only when Luther asks why he was chosen that it's revealed the story starts with Biblical Cain, who passed down his teachings of unlocking power through the years in the form of a manual from which only some can unlock the potential; one such person is revealed to be the serial killer Jack the Ripper.
+It's revealed that Luther's father had the potential but he wasted it.
+Luther refuses to kill his father and the Librarian kills the elder Strode.
 After Luther recovers, the Librarian tells him that he sent the friends of the man Luther had beaten to attack someone he cares for.
 Believing that person to be his mother, Luther runs back home to save her, only to find her safe and talking with Pete.
 It's only then when it occurs that it was Petra the Librarian was talking about.